 |Tiny ThunderBolt SSD

 Dimensions: 3" x 2.5" x .65"

-ThunderBolt 3 Type-C USB-C Compatible Flash DrivesThe ThunderBolt thumb drive market that never really materialized is being made moot by the arrival of ThunderBolt 3 interface.
-Using the SAME Type-C connector as USB-C and with the ability to 'Tunnel' USB 3.1 protocols over the TBolt3 bus -- Consumers will be able to plug in a USB-C flash drive into a ThunderBolt3 port and never notice the difference.
-Even with USB 3.1's increased bandwith to 10Gbps, no keychain type drive will be able to fill the pipeline anyways.
-Expect to simply see alot of marketing billing USB 3.1 Type-C flash drives as 'ThunderBolt 3 COMPATIBLE' - although they'll be functional using USB protocols.
+USB-C ThunderBolt 3 'Compatible' Flash DrivesThe ThunderBolt thumb drive market that has yet to really materialize is being made somewhat moot by the arrival of the Type-C ThunderBolt 3 interface on new Apple Mac's and Windows PC's.
+Using the SAME connector as USB-C and with the ability to 'Tunnel' USB 3.1 Gen2 protocols over the Thunderbolt3 bus, consumers will be able to plug a USB-C flash drive into a ThunderBolt3 port and may not really notice or care about the performance differences.

 USB3 vs ThunderBolt Flash Drive Speeds and CostsPerhaps some of the reasons for the delay in ThunderBolt flash memory drives reaching the market is the Price / Performance benefits (and more accurately, the lack thereof.)
 It would take some serious price reductions in the cost of licensing ThunderBolt chipsets to justify much of a market for ThunderBolt keychain style drives.

 Tags: ThunderBolt Flash Drives, ThunderBolt Thumb Drive, Intel Flash Drive, ThunderBolt 3 Flash Drive, ThunderBolt 3 Keychain Drive, Type-C Flash Drive